 Back Pain – Causes, Treatment And Exercises

 This is the first part of our two part series on back pain, its causes, treatments and exercises.
-In this part we explain the structure of the back and the common causes of back pain.
+Part 1 explains the structure of the back and the common causes of back pain.

-In the second part we go on to discuss treatment and excuses to help relieve your back pain.
+In the second part we go on to discuss treatment and exercises to help relieve your back pain.